51Degrees/documentation/src/examples/customelement/gettingstarted.md

 ```
 @endsnippet
 @startsnippet{java}
-Java supports interfaces, so the @elementdata should have a public interface and an package private
+Java supports interfaces, so the @elementdata should have a public interface and a package private
 concrete implementation with easy 'setters'.

 In this example, only one value is populated.
 So an interface `AgeData` will extend `ElementDataReadOnly`